 A widow grieving the loss of her husband puts up adverts to 'Rent a Granny' in an attempt to reconnect with people... it's not until she finds Eliza, a student recently free of an abusive relationship, that she truly starts to feel less alone.
-For readers who enjoyed ELIZABETH IS MISSING, TIN MAN and THREE THINGS ABOUT ELSIE.
+For readers who enjoyed Elizabeth is Missing, Tin Man and Normal People.

 Ada is a widowed writer, navigating loneliness in Oxford after the death of her husband.
 She has no children.
 No grandchildren.
 She fears she is becoming peripheral, another invisible woman.